nathanielcastillo/Bellabeat-Fitness-Data/README.md

 ![
 ](https://github.com/nathanielcastillo/Bellabeat-Fitness-Data/blob/main/Images/Usage%20Statistics.png)

-Minute data are the most used functions in terms of Users and records of data collected Weightlog is the least used function in terms of users and records of data collected
+Tracking minute data most is one of the most popular functions in terms of # of Users and rows of data collected
+Weightlog is the least used function in terms of users and records of data collected

 ## Daily Activity Minutes Percentage